Installing Service Binding Operator

 Installing Service Binding Operator on Kubernetes

-To install the Operator, execute the following
+Now, to install the Service Binding Operator, execute the following

 kubectl command provided on its OperatorHub.io page: